-- Whole wheat: contains 15g of protein per 100g serving.
-It is also a good source of iron, zinc, molybdenum, and selenium.
+- Whole wheat: Contains 15g of protein per 100g serving.
+It is also a good iron, zinc, molybdenum, and selenium source.
 Some grains are fortified with vitamins as well.

-- Amaranth: composed of 13g of protein per 100g of product.
-Also a good source of magnesium and phosphorus.
+- Amaranth: Composed of 13g of protein per 100g of product.
+It is also a good source of magnesium and phosphorus.

 7. Nutritional Yeast

-Often used as a cheese substitute, nutritional yeast has a texture similar to that of cheese and contains proteins, minerals, and vitamins.
+Often used as a cheese substitute, nutritional yeast has a texture similar to cheese’s and contains proteins, minerals, and vitamins.

-Nutritional yeast contains 60g of protein per 100g serving, which makes it a robust source of protein for the vegan diet.
+Nutritional yeast contains 60g of protein per 100g serving, making it a robust protein source for the vegan diet.
 It is also an excellent source of potassium, niacin, riboflavin, and vitamin B12.

 8. Edible mushrooms

-While there are several different types of edible mushrooms, most of them contain a fair amount of protein content.
-Vitamins and minerals vary depending on the specific ones, but most contain good amounts of iron, potassium, and magnesium.
-Protein content in mushrooms is variable, but for most of them, it is around 2-3g per 100g serving.
+While there are several different types of edible mushrooms, most contain a fair amount of protein.
+Vitamins and minerals vary depending on the specific ones, but most contain reasonable amounts of iron, potassium, and magnesium.
+Protein content in mushrooms is variable, but it is around 2-3g per 100g serving for most of them.
 Dried mushrooms contain more protein, as they lose their weight in water.

-Edible hemp contains a considerable amount of protein per serving, along with fiber, fatty acids, vitamins, and minerals.
+Edible hemp contains a considerable amount of protein per serving and fiber, fatty acids, vitamins, and minerals.
 Commercial edible hemp does not contain the psychoactive substances found in marihuana.
-As we mentioned earlier, hemp seeds contain 31g of protein per 100g serving.
-Hemp oil is mostly fatty acids with very low protein content.
+As mentioned earlier, hemp seeds contain 31g of protein per 100g serving.
+Hemp oil is primarily fatty acids with shallow protein content.

 An alga or cyanobacterium, spirulina is used as a whole food or supplement.
-It is known for its high water content, along with proteins, minerals, vitamins, and antioxidants.
+It is known for its high water content and proteins, minerals, vitamins, and antioxidants.

-Spirulina powder contains 50g of protein per 100g serving, which makes it an excellent source of protein in the vegan diet.
+Spirulina powder contains 50g of protein per 100g serving, making it an excellent protein source in the vegan diet.
 Spirulina is dense in potassium, riboflavin, niacin, iron, and phosphorus.